-The PLAY Project Autism Intervention Fact Sheet
+The PLAY Project Autism Intervention Description

 "The best play-based parent training program in the country for young children with autism.
-Evidence based, compassionate and beneficial for parents and participants." -Stuart Brown MD, National Institute for Play.
+Evidence based, compassionate and beneficial for parents and participants."-Stuart Brown MD, National Institute for Play.

-- PLAY Project Autism Intervention is an evidence-based, highly structured, parent implemented, intensive intervention model for young children (14m 6y) with autism spectrum disorders (ASD) that has been serving families nationally and internationally for 15 years. - Certified PLAY Project Consultants, in the home or clinic/office setting, coach parents to connect with their child in a joyous, playful way that improves the child's social interaction and development addressing the core social deficits of ASD.
+- PLAY Project Autism Intervention is an evidence-based, highly structured, parent implemented, intensive intervention model for young children (Birth-3) with autism spectrum disorders (ASD), and/or 'red flags' that has been serving families nationally and internationally for 15 years. - Certified PLAY Project Consultants, in the home, clinic/office, school (Teaching PLAY) or virtual/online (Tele-PLAY) settings, coach parents to connect with their child in a joyous, playful way that improves the child's social interaction and development addressing the core social deficits of ASD.

-NIH funded research-the largest autism study of its kind in the U.S. with 128 study children/families from four states-showed that parents can learn the methods, that children improved in their social interaction, functional development, and autism severity and that PLAY Consultants showed fidelity in implementing the program.
+NIH funded research - one of the largest autism study of its kind in the U.S. with 128 study children/families from four states - showed that parents can learn the methods, that children improved in their social interaction, functional development, and autism severity and that PLAY Consultants showed fidelity in implementing the program.

-- PLAY Consultants typically make one home visit a month for a 2-3-hour visit during which they coach parents using our 7 Circles of PLAY approach and videotape samples of play.
-They provide detailed midmonth written and video feedback for parents on how to keep play fun and engaging so the child moves up developmentally.
-Parents are encouraged to PLAY with their child 1-2 hours per day in 15-20-minute sessions and through daily activities (the model works in the clinic, early intervention, or office setting as well with as well with weekly one-hour sessions). - PLAY Project Consultants are typically child development specialists, including SLPs, OTs, MSWs, MEds, Psychologists, and MDs, with a master's degree or equivalent experience.
-Over 500 PLAY Project Consultants are providing PLAY Project services in the U.S. - One full time PLAY Project Consultant can serve up to 25 families making PLAY easy to disseminate in rural or urban settings.
-PLAY has been implemented in community mental health, early intervention, and medical rehab settings at 1/10th the cost of ABA services. - Ohio adopted PLAY for its Early Intervention (B-3) system, training 120 consultants over a three-year period with 70% of Ohio counties providing services to over 500 children per year. - PLAY Project Consultant training is very efficient.
-An initial training phase-2-day intensive workshop, and weekly online training for 6 weeks- is followed by a supervision phase-12 to 18 months of internet-based feedback for PLAY Project Consultants' ongoing cases.
+- PLAY Consultants connect in person with families 2-4 hours/month, or conduct services virtually via 'Tele-PLAY', during which they coach parents using our 7 Circles of PLAY approach and videotape samples of play.
+They provide detailed mid- month written and video feedback for parents on how to keep play fun and engaging so the child moves up developmentally.
+Parents are encouraged to PLAY with their child 1-2 hours per day in 15-20-minute sessions and through daily activities (the model works in the clinic, early intervention, or office setting as well with as well with weekly one-hour sessions). - PLAY Project Consultants are child development specialists, including primarily SLP, OT, PT and M.Ed/Early Intervention.
+Over 500 PLAY Project Consultants are providing PLAY Project services in the U.S. - One full time PLAY Project Consultant can serve up to 25 families (typical caseload is 3-10) making PLAY easy to disseminate in rural or urban settings.
+PLAY has been implemented in community mental health, early intervention, and medical rehab settings. - Ohio adopted PLAY for its Early Intervention (Birth-3) system, training 120 consultants over a three- year period with 70% of Ohio counties providing services to over 500 children per year. - PLAY Project Consultant training is very efficient.
+An initial training phase-live 2-day intensive workshop, livestream workshop or intensive workshop online, and weekly online training for 6 weeks- is followed by a supervision phase-12 to 18 months of internet- based feedback for PLAY Project Consultants' ongoing cases.
 PLAY Project Consultants can begin delivering services to families immediately following the initial training phase.